thomas-xin/invisicode/README.md

 These are inherent to embedding a self-delimiting format in arbitrary text, and are covered by explicit tests so they cannot regress silently:
 - An empty *bytes* payload encodes to the empty string, so it cannot be located by `detect`.
 An empty *text* payload still leaves its prefix, and remains detectable.
 - If the carrier text happens to contain a prefix code point immediately before a bytes payload, `detect` will read that payload as text.
 Use `decode` on a known slice where the boundaries matter.
 - The padding code point `0xE0FFF` is an ordinary payload value and can occur mid-string.
 It is unambiguous regardless, because a body always contributes an even number of code points, so it is only interpreted as padding when the total length is odd.
+However, this may lead to ambiguities when decoding concatenated payloads.

 ## Sample
 The text between the characters "X" and "Y" below may be decoded as invisicode.
 It contains 2173 invisible characters, and represents 3258 bytes of leb128-data that may then be further decoded into 2568 unicode characters.
 For comparison, UTF-8 would encode the same text as 3635 bytes.